ssitkowx/Template/README.md

 Tip:
 - It is unacceptable if the package calls the package (recursion),
 - The first time when you run python, packages may be missing.
-Please follow the python suggestion to install them.
+Please follow the python suggestion to install them,
+- To install gtest and gmock packages for specified options and settings type "conan install . --build gtest".